Compatibility of semisimple local Langlands parameters with parahoric Satake parameters: Introduction

 Let $\Pi(G/F)$ be the set consisting of smooth irreducible representations of $G(F)$ up to isomorphism and let $\Phi(G/F)$ be the set consisting of admissible homomorphisms $W_F'\rightarrow$ ${^L\!
 G}$ up to $\widehat{G}$-conjugacy.
-Here $W_F'$ is the Weil-Deligne group of $F$.
+Here $W_F' \overset{\underset{\mathrm{def}}{}}{=} W_F \ltimes \mathbb{C}$ is the Weil-Deligne group of $F$.

-A version of local Langlands correspondence is to construct a finite-to-one surjective map $LLC_G:\Pi(G/F) \rightarrow \Phi(G/F)$ satisfying some prescribed properties.
+A version of local Langlands correspondence is to construct a finite-to-one map $LLC_G:\Pi(G/F) \rightarrow \Phi(G/F)$ satisfying some prescribed properties.

 In \cite{FS21}, Fargues and Scholze construct a solution to the semisimplified version of the above question.
-More specifically, let $\Theta(G/F)$ be the set of homomorphisms $W_F\rightarrow $ ${^L\!
-G}$ up to $\widehat{G}$-conjugacy (elements in this set are called sesmisimple local Langlands parameters in this paper).
+More specifically, let $\Theta(G/F)$ be the set of smooth (or, continuous) homomorphisms $W_F\rightarrow $ ${^L\!
+G}$ with semisimple image up to $\widehat{G}$-conjugacy (elements in this set are called sesmisimple local Langlands parameters in this paper).
 A correspondence $LLC_G^{FS}:\Pi(G/F)\rightarrow\Theta(G/F)$ (any map of this form will be called semisimple local Langlands correspondence in this paper) is constructed in \cite{FS21} and it satisfies properties listed in \cite[Theorem I.9.6]{FS21}.

-A natural question to ask if $LLC_G^{FS}:\pi\rightarrow\varphi_{\pi}^{FS}$ agrees with previous constructions given by other people which also provide full or partial candidates for the local Langlands correspondence.
-For $G=GL_n$, this has been done in \cite[Theorem I.9.6 (ix)]{FS21}.
-Furthermore, when $F$ is a $p$-adic field ,the case of inner forms of $GL_n$ was settled in \cite{HKW22}, and the case of inner forms of $GSp_4$ (with some assumptions on $F$) was done in \cite{Ham21}.
+A natural question to ask is if $LLC_G^{FS}:\pi\mapsto\varphi_{\pi}^{FS}$ agrees with previous constructions given by other people which also provide full or partial candidates for the local Langlands correspondence.
+For $G=GL_n$, this has been done in \cite[Theorem I.9.6]{FS21}.
+Furthermore, when $F$ is a $p$-adic field, the case of inner forms of $GL_n$ was settled in \cite{HKW22}, and the case of inner forms of $GSp_4$ (with some assumptions on $F$) was done in \cite{Ham21}.
+More recently, results for some unitary groups also have been obtained in \cite{HMN22}.

 Solutions to the question about comparing local Langlands correspondence mentioned above all started from some given group $G$ and then compared the images of all possible smooth irreducible representations of $G(F)$ under a priori different correspondences.
 In this paper, we approach the question from a slightly different direction.
 We deal with all connected reductive groups $G$ simultaneously, but we focus only on a proper subset of $\Pi(G/F)$.
 To be more precise, we are interested in smooth irreducible representations $\pi$ of $G(F)$ with non-trivial parahoric fixed vectors (representations of this kind are called parahoric-spherical representations in this paper).
 In other words, any representation $\pi$ in this subset satisfies the condition that $\pi^J \neq 0$ for some parahoric subgroup $J \subseteq G(F)$.
 One special property (or equivalent definition) of such representations is that they are irreducible subquotients of parabolic inductions of weakly unramified characters of some minimal Levi subgroup.
 A parahoric Satake parameter $s(\pi)$ is attached to every representation $\pi$ of this kind in \cite{Hai15}, so a natural question is to compare $s(\pi)$ and $\varphi_\pi^{FS}(\Phi_F)$, which is the conjecture \cite[Conjecture 13.1]{Hai15}.
 This will be proved in our Corollary B. Firstly we will prove the following theorem, which says that for smooth irreducible representations with non-trivial parahoric fixed vectors, there is at most one semisimple local Langlands correspondence (the existence is guaranteed by $\varphi^{FS}_{\pi}$) if the correspondence satisfies some formal properties contained in the list of \cite[Theorem I.9.6]{FS21} (we need a stronger version for the last property in the list).
 This is our Main Theorem.
 Note that since we have to deal with Weil restriction of scalars, we also need to consider finite separable extensions of $F$.